Vegetarian food

 How they are made

 Paneer, or Indian cheese, is a dairy product made by curdling hot milk with a food acid, such as lemon juice and vinegar.
+It is a traditional ingredient in Indian cuisine and often used in various dishes like curries and desserts.
 Tofu is made by curdling hot, fresh soy milk using a coagulant.
+This process is similar to cheese making, and tofu is a staple in many Asian diets due to its versatility and nutritional benefits.
 Tempeh is made by using mold to ferment cooked soybeans.
+This fermentation process gives tempeh a unique taste and a firm texture.

 Picture (tofu)